KonstantinSchubert/request_data_webviewclient/README.md

 Unfortunately, the `request` object passed to this method does not contain any POST data, wich is needed when proxying the request.

-This project provides a hack around this limitation by injecting into the HTML that intercepts AJAX calls.
+This project provides a hack around this limitation by injecting a script into the HTML that intercepts AJAX calls.

 It provides the `WriteHandlingWebViewClient` class that extends `WebViewClient` and provides the
 ```